versiondos/bpm_manager/README.md

 ## Usage

-First configure properly the gem using the bpm_manager.rb file in 'config/initializers/bpm_manager.rb' or calling
+First configure properly the gem using the bpm_manager.rb file in 'config/initializers/bpm_manager.rb' or calling:

 ```ruby
 BpmManager.configure do |config|